alirezabj/Part4-Exercise1/README.md

 ###### Handler (inner class inside Zipper)
 - Why: It applies a structure for file handlers inside Zipper while keeping it independent of Zipper instances.
 - Key features: Specified as abstract thus subclasses must implement the handle method.
 Moreover, it is specified as static, making it independent of Zipper instances and preventing unnecessary dependencies.
 - Why not others: If it was concrete, it would force all handlers to follow a fixed behavior, removing flexibility.
-Additionaly, Aa interface wouldn't work because Handler includes a constructor to initialize the file path.
+Additionaly, an interface wouldn't work because Handler includes a constructor to initialize the file path.

 ###### Anonymous Inner Class (inside TestZipper#createHandler)